-That was then though.
-The early years of the 21st century saw huge development in the retail sector with state of the art malls appearing all along the coast and most noticeably at pretty much every major exit on the Tri-city ring road (Obwodnica).
-Now it is easier to count the international brand names who are not present than those that are.
-Where once we would list lots of individual shops providing particular goods and services things have now reached the stage where most places can be found under one roof.
+It’s now easier to count the international brand names who are not present than those that are.
 So if your ambition is to shop until you drop while you are here we suggest the first place you look is at the list of hypermarkets and malls listed in our shopping section.
 While this is not a list of all, it is a selection of what we view as the best ones from each of the 3 cities.
-With Madison the most central in Gdansk old town, Klif the most upmarket in the whole city and Galeria Baltycka the most convenient and biggest in the 3 cities you can sate most shopping desires there.
+With Madison the most central in Gdansk's Old Town, Galeria Baltycka the most convenient large mall in Gdansk, and Designer Outlet Centre the city's largest discount outlet, you can sate most shopping desires there.

 To save time, hassle and luggage space do your shopping online in the Poland IYP Shop.